HCJB

-HCJB, "The Voice of the Andes", was the first radio station with daily programming in Ecuador and the first Christian missionary radio station in the world.
-HCJB is broacasting nationwide on FM; in former times the station was worldwide known because of it´s shortwave transmittions.
+HCJB, known as "The Voice of the Andes", was the first radio station with daily programming in Ecuador and the first Christian missionary radio station in the world.
+HCJB broadcasts nationwide on FM; in the past the station was known worldwide for its shortwave transmissions.

-HCJB is owned and operated by the US-missionary Reach Beyond, Colorado Springs, Colorado.
-The station was founded in 1931 by US-missionaries Clarence W. Jones, Reuben Larson, and D. Stuart Clark.
-HCJB is broadcasting a unified programme on FM at 89.3 MHz in Pichincha, at 92.5 MHz in Manabí, at 96.1 MHz in Tungurahua and Cotopaxi, at 98.3 MHz in Esmeraldas and with separate programming on AM at 690 kHz.
+HCJB is owned and operated by the US missionary Reach Beyond, based in Colorado Springs, Colorado.
+The station was founded in 1931 by US missionaries Clarence W. Jones, Reuben Larson, and D. Stuart Clark.
+HCJB broadcasts on FM at 89.3 MHz in Pichincha, at 92.5 MHz in Manabí, at 96.1 MHz in Tungurahua and Cotopaxi, at 98.3 MHz in Esmeraldas and with separate programming on AM at 690 kHz.
 Broadcasts in Spanish and indigenous languages on 6.05 MHz (1 kW).

-For centuries HCJB was broadcasting worldwide with powerful Shortwave transmitters, reaching an audience in North-America an Europe.
-Since 2014 HCJB defunct the former shortwave capability.
+For decades, HCJB broadcast worldwide on powerful shortwave transmitters, reaching audiences in North America and Europe.
+In 2014 HCJB ended its high-powered international shortwave services.